 8 Black Seed Oil And Diabetes

 Black cumin seeds seem to lower blood sugar and A1C levels.
-Researchers in Saudi Arabia found 1 gram of black seeds was effective at reducing fasting blood sugar, as well as blood sugar 2 hours after eating – and AIC levels – when it was given to 94 diabetes for 3 months.
+Researchers in Saudi Arabia found 1 gram of black seeds was effective at reducing fasting blood sugar and blood sugar 2 hours after eating – and AIC levels – when it was given to 94 diabetes for 3 months.

 Researchers also saw reductions in blood sugar when they tested black seed powder in 114 people with type II diabetes.
 This study used 2 grams per day, given for 1 year.

-In a review article of both lab animal and human studies, researchers concluded black seeds can improve blood sugar control and likely works through a variety of ways.
+In a review article of both lab animal and human studies, researchers concluded black seeds can improve blood sugar control and likely work in various ways.

 My Thoughts: for people with type II diabetes, remember losing weight – if you need to – is still one of the best things you can do to reduce blood sugar and A1C levels.
 While black seed oil might help, do more than this to get the best results.